FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_SubsIdAvailable/README.md

-MQTTPropGet_ConnSubId proof
+MQTTPropGet_SubsIdAvailable proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_ConnSubId.
+This directory contains a memory safety proof for MQTTPropGet_SubsIdAvailable.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer